markonoo/astrovela-app/DESIGN_INTEGRATION_ANALYSIS.md

 ### Low Priority
 1. Review if gradient backgrounds should be standardized
-2. Consider adding companion app to design system docs
+2. Consider adding aura app to design system docs

 ---

 ## Conclusion

-The Companion App design is **90% integrated** with the existing codebase.
+The Aura App design is **90% integrated** with the existing codebase.
 The main areas for improvement are:

 1. **Using design tokens** instead of hardcoded colors
 2. **Using Button component** for consistency